carolgilabert/carols-blog/src/posts/site-rebuild-eleventy.md

 ### Navigation

 I used the [Eleventy Navigation Plugin](https://www.11ty.dev/docs/plugins/navigation/) to manage my navigation.
 It's really simple and works well.
-All you need to do is add a property to your frontmatter, like so:
+All you need to do is add a couple of properties to your frontmatter, like so:

 ```html
 {% raw %}